 Climate services provide individuals, organizations and socio-economic sectors with science-based information to help them mitigate the risks and take advantage of the opportunities that come with climate variability and change.
 The Global Framework for Climate Services (GFCS) helps countries develop and use climate services, and provides a platform for guiding and assisting activities implemented in climate-sensitive investment areas in support of climate adaptation and mitigation.
 As such, it contributes to achieving global and national goals identified in policy frameworks such as the Paris Agreement adopted under the UNFCCC in 2015, the Sendai Framework for Disaster Risk Reduction, and the United Nations 2030 Agenda for Sustainable Development, among others.
 The Framework has five priority areas: agriculture and food security, disaster risk reduction, energy, health and water.

 WMO supports UNFCCC through a wide range of scientific and technical inputs, including its support through the IPCC, thereby contributing to adaptation, mitigation and capacity development.
-WMO participates in sessions of the Conference of Parties (COP) of UNFCCC every year to provide the latest scientific advice and information to governments, including the Statement on the State of the Global Climate and the Greenhouse Gas Bulletin.
-The authoritative advice and information provided by WMO draws from the scientific expertise of its Members’ NMHSs and international and regional data centres and agencies.
-Moreover, WMO benefits from the understanding of the societal impacts of climate change of United Nations sister agencies.
-WMO experts also provide advice to other policy fora, such as the Antarctic Treaty System and the Arctic Council.
+Every year, WMO participates in sessions of the Conference of Parties (COP) of UNFCCC, providing the latest scientific advice and information to governments, including the Statement on the State of the Global Climate and the Greenhouse Gas Bulletin.

 The vision of Global Climate Observing System (GCOS) is for all users to have access to the climate observations, data records and information they need to address pressing...